dakshshah96/awesome-startup-credits/README.md

 ### Advertising

+- [Snap Accelerate](https://developers.snapchat.com/accelerate/) - Snap Accelerate provides companies with the resources and support they need to scale their marketing and customer acquisition strategies with Snap.

 ### Business Suites

 - [Zoho One for Startups](https://www.zoho.com/one/startups.html) - Zoho One is a bundle of 40 different applications, for both web and mobile.
 You can pick any of the apps from this assorted suite, and be business sorted.